-Applying for and choosing schools if your child has SEND
+Applying for or choosing schools if your child has SEND

 Most children with special educational needs can be taught in mainstream schools.
 If your child has more severe or complex needs they may need to go to a special school or school with a special unit.

 Applying for school

 If your child doesn't have a statement of special educational needs or education health and care (EHC) plan you apply for a primary school place in the same way as other parents.

 If your child is being assessed for special educational needs you should follow the standard process.
 If you don't apply for a place and your child doesn't get an EHC plan you may miss out on a place at one of your preferred schools.

 Choosing a mainstream school